2022–23 Taça de Portugal: Schedule

-All draws are held at the Portuguese Football Federation (FPF) headquarters in Oeiras.
-Match kick-off times are in WET (UTC±0) from the third round to the semi-finals, and in WEST (UTC+1) during the rest of the competition.
+All draws were held at the Portuguese Football Federation (FPF) headquarters in Oeiras.
+Match kick-off times were in WET (UTC±0) from the third round to the semi-finals, and in WEST (UTC+1) during the rest of the competition.

 First round

 A total of 118 teams representing the Liga 3, Campeonato de Portugal and the District Championships were involved in the first round draw, which was held on 11 August 2022.
 Thirty-four teams received a bye to the second round and the remaining teams were split into eight series according to geographical proximity.
 These teams were then paired inside their serie, with the first team drawn playing at home.